learnitall/watchinator/README.md

 generate noise in an inbox.

 Watchinator will continually poll GitHub for new issues and filter them based on pre-configured criteria.
-If an issue matches the pre-configured criteria, then watchinator will subscribe the user to it.
+If an issue matches the pre-configured criteria, then watchinator will perform pre-configured actions, such as subscribing the user to the issue or sending an email to the user containing the issue.

 ## Configuration